Understanding Your Pathology Report: Melanoma

-- Punch Biopsy: the removal of a circular area of skin with an instrument known as a punch, which comes in various sizes- sort of like a miniature round cookie cutter.
+- Punch Biopsy: A circular area of skin is removed with an instrument known as a punch, which comes in a few sizes- sort of like a tiny round cookie cutter.

-- Incisional Biopsy: the removal of a portion of the affected tissue, for examination, using a knife.
+- Incisional Biopsy: Part of the affected tissue is removed using a knife.

-- Excisional Biopsy: the removal of the entire affected area and often some healthy tissue for examination using a knife.
+- Excisional Biopsy: The whole affected area and some healthy tissue is removed using a knife.

-Staging: "Staging" is used to describe and group cancers based on the size and extent of the tumor.
+Staging: "Staging" helps group cancers based on the size and extent of the tumor.
 Different staging systems are used for each type of cancer.
-The staging system most commonly used for melanoma is the American Joint Committee on Cancer (AJCC) staging system.
-This system utilizes the extent of the primary tumor, the absence or presence of cancer in the lymph nodes, and the existence of metastasis to assign a TNM rating, which corresponds to a stage.
-See the article All About Melanoma for complete staging information.
-In melanoma, staging is used to determine the aggressiveness of the cancer and what treatment is needed.
+The staging system most often used for melanoma is the American Joint Committee on Cancer (AJCC) staging system.
+The system assigns a TNM rating based on the extent of the primary tumor, if there is cancer in the lymph nodes, and if there is metastasis.
+See the article All About Melanoma for all of the staging information.
+Staging is used to figure out the aggressiveness of the cancer and what treatment is needed.

 Putting it all together

-Some pieces of the report are used to determine the stage of the cancer and other pieces play a role in deciding what treatment is needed.
-By understanding the basics of the report, you will be better able to discuss your treatment options with your healthcare team.
+Some pieces of the report are used to find the stage of the cancer.
+Other parts of the report help decide what treatment would work best.
+By understanding the basics of the report, you will be better able to talk about your treatment options with your healthcare team.
 Your provider will be able to explain any questions you have about your report.